Tropical Fukaya Algebras: Domain-dependent perturbations

-\begin{remark} {\rm(On the locality axiom)} The locality axiom ensures that forgetting a marking $z_e$ on a treed curve affects the perturbation datum only on the component containing $z_e$.
+\begin{remark} {\rm(On the locality axiom)} The locality axiom ensures that forgetting a marking $z_{e'}$ on a treed curve $C$ affects the perturbation datum only on the component containing $z_{e'}$.
 This feature is used in Proposition \ref{prop:noghosts}.
 The dependence on the boundary edge lengths is useful for the following reason.
 Suppose $\Gamma$ is a combinatorial type of treed disk depicted in Figure \ref{fig:cutedge}.
-By cutting an edge $e$ in $\Gamma$, we obtain two identical types.
-The cutting edge axiom requires that a coherent perturbation datum on $\Gamma$ is equal on both sides of the edge $e$.
-If in the locality axiom, the perturbation is defined by pulling back by the map $\pi_v : \U_{\Gamma,v} \to \U_{\Gamma(v)}$, then the perturbation datum on both surface components will be required to be equal even when the edge length of $e$ is finite.
+By cutting an edge $e \in \Edge(\Gamma)$, we obtain two identical types.
+The cutting edge axiom requires that a coherent perturbation datum $\Pe_\Gamma$ for $\Gamma$ is equal after restriction to the universal curve for the type $\Gamma'$ on both sides of the edge $e$.
+If in the locality axiom, the perturbation is $\Pe_\Gamma$ defined by pulling back by the map $\pi_v : \U_{\Gamma,v} \to \U_{\Gamma(v)}$, then the perturbation datum on both surface components will be required to be equal even when the edge length of $e$ is finite.
 This creates a problem, because in order to obtain transversality in the case $\ell(e)=0$, we need the perturbation datum on both surface components to be independent of each other. \end{remark}

+\begin{remark} The coherence conditions required to define moduli spaces of spheres are much simpler than those required for treed disks: The only coherence condition is \hyperref[item:collapsing]{(Collapsing edges)}, which translates to the statement that the perturbation datum is continuous on the compactified moduli space $\ol \M_n$ of $n$-marked spheres.
+An important difference from the disk case is that the perturbation datum on $\ol \M_n$ can be defined independently of $\ol \M_k$ for any $k<n$. \end{remark}

+We require perturbations to be adapted to the stabilizing pair $(\JJ_0,\DD)$ in the sense that $\JJ_0$ is the background almost complex structure; the domain-dependent almost complex structures $\JJ_\Gamma$ are adapted to the stabilizing divisor (as in Definition \ref{def:j-adapt}) in that the tangent space of the stabilizing divisor is $\JJ_\Gamma(z)$-invariant for all points $z \in \ol \U_\Gamma$; and finally, the domain-dependent almost complex structures take values in small enough neighborhoods of $\JJ_0$, with the size of these neighborhoods being smaller for types $\Gamma$ with more interior markings.
+The reason for the last requirement is explained later in Remark \ref{rem:stabrem} after perturbed holomorphic maps are defined.